Aagam2020/Shahportfolio/final_project_Aagam2.md

 To ensure diverse perspectives, I interviewed four individuals representing these audiences.
 They included a psychology graduate student (mid-20s), a data analyst (late-20s), a social worker (mid-40s), and a retired teacher (mid-50s).
 This group provided a broad range of feedback, from technical critiques to content engagement insights.

 The interviews were structured around the following script:
-1. Regarding the narrative: "Does the overall story make sense to you?
+1. Regarding the narrative: Does the overall story make sense to you?
 Is it easy to follow?
-What part of the story did you find most compelling?"
+What part of the story did you find most compelling?
-2. Regarding the visualizations: "Are the visualizations clear and informative?
-What aspects of the visuals did you not like or find confusing?"
+2. Regarding the visualizations: Are the visualizations clear and informative?
+What aspects of the visuals did you not like or find confusing?
-3. Regarding engagement: "Did the story hold your attention?
-What could make it more engaging for you?"
+3. Regarding engagement: Did the story hold your attention?
+What could make it more engaging for you?
-4. Regarding actionable insights: "Does the data provide clear takeaways?
-Is there anything missing that you’d like to see?"
+4. Regarding actionable insights: Does the data provide clear takeaways?
+Is there anything missing that you’d like to see?

 Participants reviewed the project's wireframes, storyboards, and initial data visualizations during the interviews.
 I documented their feedback for analysis.